khushi-chaudharyy7/spending-dna/README.md

 Spending DNA analyzes your transaction history and builds a personalized behavioral financial profile — revealing spending patterns, habits, and insights you never knew existed.

-> Built as a portfolio project to demonstrate full-stack development, microservices architecture, and ML integration.

 ---

 ## Live Demo